• Skip to primary navigation

 The Process for Filing a Medical Malpractice Lawsuit over Cerebral Palsy in Delaware

-Delaware sets its specific laws to govern medical malpractice lawsuits and how they proceed.
+Delaware sets specific laws to govern medical malpractice lawsuits and how they proceed.
 You need to have a basic understanding of this process, even with a great lawyer guiding you, so that you can make the best choices.

 Understanding the Statute of Limitations

-Before taking any other steps, make sure you are still within the statute of limitations and that your time hasn’t run out.
-Delaware requires that you file a malpractice suit within two years of discovering that negligence occurred, as long as it is not over three years after the actual negligence.[1]
+Delaware requires that you file a malpractice suit within two years of discovering that negligence occurred, as long as it is not over three years after the negligent act.[1]

 Finding Qualified Medical Experts